Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 Pros

-• Long reach and flexible jacket
+- Long reach and flexible jacket that resists kinks

-• Stable signal for high bitrate streaming
+- Stable signal for high bitrate streaming in demanding titles

-• Charges the headset during play
+- Charges the headset during play, reducing mid-session battery anxiety

 Cons

-• Requires good USB controller on PC
+- Requires a strong USB 3 controller on the PC for best results

 Thrustmaster T150 RS Racing Wheel